skyl33tg3208/Pizza_Bill/README.md

 # Kenny's Pizza Calculator 🍕

+This project is part of my 100-day Python coding challenge to build skills and a portfolio.

 A simple Python program to practice **if/else statements**, **nested logic**, and **conditional operators**.
 It calculates the final bill for a pizza order based on user choices.

 ## Learning Goal